Dan Caulkins

-Dan Caulkins is a Republican member of the Illinois House of Representatives for the 101st district.
-The district, located in east central Illinois, includes all or parts of Champaign, DeWitt, Macon, McLean, and Piatt counties.
-In the 2018 Republican primary, Caulkins defeated Todd Henricks, the Cerro Gordo C.U.S.D. #100 Board of Education President, and Randy Keith, the Piatt County Board Chairman.
+Dan Caulkins is a former Republican member of the Illinois House of Representatives for the 88th district of Illinois, USA.
+The district, located in east central Illinois, includes all or parts of Livingston, DeWitt, Macon, McLean and Piatt counties.
+In the 2018 Republican primary, Caulkins defeated Todd Henricks, the Cerro Gordo C.U.S.D. #100 Board of Education president, and Randy Keith, the Piatt County Board chairman.
 He defeated Democratic candidate Jen McMillan in the 2018 general election.
-Caulkins served on the city council in Decatur, Illinois from 2005 until 2009 and as a member of the Eastern Illinois University Board of Trustees from 2015 until 2018.
-Caulkins owned a number of assisted living facilities until retiring in 2015.
+Caulkins was on the city council in Decatur, Illinois, from 2005 until 2009 and as a member of the Eastern Illinois University Board of Trustees from 2015 until 2018.
+He owned a number of assisted living facilities until retiring in 2015.

-As of July 3rd, 2022, Representative Caulkins was a member of the following Illinois House committees:
+On July 30, 2024, Caulkins was a member of the following Illinois House committees: